ppy/osu-wiki/wiki/People/Beatmap_Nominators/Becoming_a_Beatmap_Nominator/en.md

 # Becoming a Beatmap Nominator

-With the change to the team in May 2019, joining the [Beatmap Nominators](wiki/People/Beatmap_Nominators) became a lot easier than it used to be in the past.
-Applications to join can be submitted on [this website](http://bn.mappersguild.com/bnapps).
+Users interested in joining the [Beatmap Nominators](wiki/People/Beatmap_Nominators) need to go through an application process overseen by the [NAT](/wiki/People/Nomination_Assessment_Team).
+Applications are conducted via the [NAT website](http://bn.mappersguild.com/).

-Applicants are required to meet a modding activity requirement, submit at least two maps they have recently modded, and complete a test on the [ranking criteria](/wiki/Ranking_Criteria) in order to submit their application.
-There is a 90 day cooldown for submitting new applications once an application has been submitted.
+Applicants are required to meet a modding activity requirement, submit at least two maps they have recently modded, and complete a test on the [Ranking Criteria](/wiki/Ranking_Criteria) in order to submit their application.
+There is a 90-day cooldown for submitting new applications once an application has been submitted.
 A message from the NAT will be sent once a verdict has been decided.
 More information on applying can be found on the website.

 ### Basic criteria

-Modders that aim to apply to the Beatmap Nominators must fulfil the following criteria:
+Modders aiming to apply to the Beatmap Nominators must fulfill the following criteria:
 - They have been modding beatmaps actively for at least 3 months prior to the announcement.
-- They have accumulated at least 150 or 200 [Kudosu](/wiki/Glossary/#kudosu) in total, depending on the mode they apply to.
+- They have accumulated at least 150 or 200 [kudosu](/wiki/Glossary#kudosu!) in total, depending on the mode they will apply to.
 - They provide 2 to 4 of their mods which they think qualify them to be a part of the Beatmap Nominators.

 ### What qualifies as a mod post

-- Upon signing up the website will automatically calculate your kudosu score from the last 3 months.
+- Upon signing up, the website will automatically calculate your kudosu score from the last 3 months.
-- A mod post qualifies as one if it has received a Kudosu and has been created within the 3 months.
-- Since November 2017, beatmaps affected under Modding V2 had a reward system implemented based on upvotes/downvotes.
-The "mod post" equivalent in this case is a beatmap discussion, in which at least one suggestion/problem got awarded with an upvote.
+- A qualified mod post is a user's posts on a beatmap discussion, in which at least one suggestion/problem got awarded with an upvote, and has been created within the 3 months.
-- The gamemode (osu!, osu!mania, osu!catch, osu!taiko) that you modded beatmaps in does not matter as your activity in the modding community as a whole is being measured and not the activity in a certain game mode.
+- The game mode that you modded beatmaps in does not matter as your activity in the modding community as a whole is being measured and not the activity in a certain game mode.
-- The point in time at which the Kudosu has been awarded to your mod post **does** matter, as the calculator embed in the website will fetch the data from your own Modding History events.
+- The point in time at which the kudosu has been awarded to your mod post **does** matter, as the calculator embed in the website will fetch the data from your own Modding History events.

 ### Modding expectations